 One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.11% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Magnolia Springs is a great place for families with children to consider.
 First of all, many other families with children live here, making Magnolia Springs a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Magnolia Springs has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Magnolia Springs’s overall crime rate is lower than average for the country.

-One of the nice things about Magnolia Springs is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Magnolia Springs is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Being a small town, Magnolia Springs does not have a public transit system used by locals to get to and from work.